 Ghetto Chronicles - Technical Reference Center

-A lot as been writing about sizing VMware environments.
+There are lots of articles & write ups about sizing VMware environments.
 There are various opinions and ideas, like:

 - Use the reference guide or architecture, then you’re safe